TracingWithPrivacy/paper/pp-contact-tracer.md

 1. User A registers with the app.
 This generates a number of contact addresses that are *blind*, *unlinkable* and *untraceable* (see below).
 The contact addresses are stored on the backend.
+    Additionally ephemeral public keys are used
+    to request contact addresses from other users.
+A contact address of A will be denoted K~A~ and an ephemeral address used by A to request contact addresses of other users will be denoted K~Ae~.

-2. User A now continously broadcasts his unblinded contact addresses.
+2. User A now waits for a request by another user B to send one of his contact addresses.
-    One per timeslot.
-Each address is only broadcasted in one timeslot and never again.
-Broadcasting is implemented on top of Bluetooth.
+    User A will reply to every request received during a timeslot with the same contact address.
+Communication is implemented on top of Bluetooth.

 3. User B uses the app as well.
-His device listens for broadcasted contact addresses.
-On receiving such an address, the app encrypts it to the global backend public key, annotates it with the time (and potentially location data), and stores it in a log (contact-log) on the device.
+His device requests other users to send their contact addresses.
+The period between requests can be chosen to meet temporal resolution requirements.
+On receiving a response to a request, the app encrypts it to the global backend public key, annotates it with the time (and potentially location data), and stores it in a log (contact-log) on the device.

+4. One run of the challenge-response protocol, where *K* is the shared secret *K~A,Be~* and *N~B~* is a nonce to guarantee a fresh response:

+    *B -> A: N~B~,K~Be~*

+    *A -> B: K~A~,HMAC(K,{N~B~,K~A~}~K~),{N~B~,K~A~}~K~*

-4. Each installation of the app contineously removes entries from the contact-log if they are older than a configured duration.
+4. Each installation of the app continuously removes entries from the contact-log if they are older than a configured duration.

 5. In case of positive test for an infection, user B receives a